linhlenguyen/IPCMParser/README.md

 # IPCMParser
 **IPCM rules parser**

-**Reads in rules as text in Tree-like structure and returns xml to be stored in sql database**
+**Reads in rules in olain text and returns XML structure with automatic Id and parent Id assignment**

 *For example*
 ~~~